 The end of bullfighting would be the end of these reservoirs of biodiversity as this land, which classified as agricultural, would simply change to another form of farming.
 At a total land value of €1.86 billion, no conceivable Spanish government could afford to purchase and maintain this as national parkland, especially given the loss on tax income from the €3.56 billion in economic activity bullfighting generates, as well as the unemployment benefits for the 200,000 people they would suddenly have on their hands.

 All cattle from these farms – more than 200,000 – end up in the food-chain, as with the rest of 1.3 billion-head global cattle herd.
 This food production result is why a small fraction of the European Union subsidy for farmers in Spain goes to these ranches, not to subsidise bullfighting as some disingenuous campaigners claim and the lazier sort of journalists repeat.
-What is more, since 2015, no one cent of subsidy goes to those animals from the ranch – a fraction of the total – who are destined for the ring.
+What is more, since 2015, not one penny of subsidy goes to those animals from the ranch – a fraction of the total – who are destined for the ring rather direct to the food/chain via the slaughterhouse.

 During the Franco era and immediately after, there were often accusations of the manipulation of bull-horns, particularly of shaving them, afeitado, the idea being that even a few inches off the length would make the bull less accurate.
 However, the inspection regime at bullrings nowadays, as with all things in Spain, is both more rigorous and transparent.
 The last scandal involving this was exposed in 1983 and resulted in fines of hundreds of thousands of Euros to those involved.

 It is also unclear if taking a few inches off the horn did anything other than give you an extra thousandth of a second to brace for impact.
 Bulls are far from precise in their horn swipes, and very often manage to plant the points either sided of a fallen torero.
-(Photographs on the internet showing horns with the points cut off are deceptive: it is perfectly legal to blunt the horns like this for rejoneo, to save the horses injury, and in festivals for bullfighting on foot as these often take place in plazas where no surgeon is present.
+(Photographs on the internet showing horns with the points cut off are deceptive: it is perfectly legal to blunt the horns like this for rejoneo, to save the horses injury, and in festivals for bullfighting on foot – less formal affairs and usually for charity – as these often take place in plazas where no surgeon is present.
 Shaving and blunting are very different procedures.)

 As for accusations of doping, any sign of weakness or injury in the bull when he comes out of the gate is jeered and protested by the audience, and if this is upheld by the veterinary advisor who flanks the president of the ring along with a bullfighting advisor, the bull is replaced, at full price, by the ring.

 A doped bull is an unreliable one, and reliability is the trait most prized by toreros.
-I’m not saying it hasn’t happened, but the idea of it being common is laughable: all one has to do is watch a few bullfights and one can see the animals are tranquiliser free.
-As for claims of rubbing Vaseline in their eyes: every toreros worst nightmare is a bull that does not respond to the movement of the cape but stumbles blindly around the ring goring everything and everyone in sight.
+I’m not saying it hasn’t happened, but the idea of it being common is laughable: all one has to do is watch a few bullfights and one can see the animals are tranquiliser-free.
+As for claims of rubbing Vaseline in their eyes: every toreros worst nightmare is a bull that does not visually perceive and respond to the movement of the cape but stumbles blindly around the ring goring everything and everyone in sight.

 The only way to survive the force of nature that is a fighting bull is to trick it using the evolved flaws in its perceptual and cognitive apparatus, not to remove or adulterate them.